Skip to main content

 (C) To be approved by the board, a medication aide training program shall meet and maintain the following requirements:

-(1) The medication aide training program shall include a minimum of one hundred twenty clock hours of instruction consisting of the following:
+(1) The medication aide training program shall include thirty clock hours of instruction in medication administration that includes both classroom and at least sixteen clock hours of supervised clinical practice.

-(3) The registered nurse program administrator shall direct and supervise all aspects of the training program and ensure that the program meets and maintains the requirements set forth in this rule, and rule 4723-27-08 of the Administrative Code.
+(3) The registered nurse program administrator shall direct and supervise all aspects of the training program and ensure that the program meets and maintains the requirements set forth in this rule.

-(5) The supervised clinical practice component shall be provided in nursing homes that the Ohio department of health has found to be free from deficiencies related to the administration of medications in the two most recent annual surveys, or in residential care facilities that the Ohio department of health has found to be free from deficiencies, related to the administration of medications and the provision of skilled nursing care, in the two most recent annual surveys.
+(5) The supervised clinical practice component shall be provided in nursing homes that the Ohio department of health has found to be free from real and present danger related to the administration of medications, or in residential care facilities that the Ohio department of health has found to be free from real and present danger, related to the administration of medications and the provision of skilled nursing care, unless:

-(7) A medication aide training program shall maintain records including results of a board approved examination for each student for a period of six years following the date the student enrolled in the program.
+(7) A medication aide training program shall maintain records including results of examination for each student for a period of six years following the date the student enrolled in the program.

 (a) Tentative date of the closing;